Poems with a hint of Zen

 Who knows the future?

-And can anticipation
+And will anticipation

 merge into invitation?